Two student sitting in front of computers talking to each other

 Human-assisted Cyber Reasoning System (HaCRS)

-With support from the Department of Defense, CTF is developing a re-imagined Human-assisted Cyber Reasoning System, capable of autonomously analyzing real-world software and, when it runs into difficulties caused by fundamental limitations, asking for non-expert human assistance in a scalable and resilient manner.
 The completion of this project will result in a new paradigm of automation-centered, but Human-assisted, Cyber Reasoning Systems, greatly improving the effectiveness of existing cyber-operatives and the development of future operational capability of recruit-level cyber-operatives for software vulnerability detection.
 Pwn.college is also powered through these efforts, creating a symbiotic connection among research, education, and workforce development.

 What Phishing Looks Like, Start-to-Finish

 In collaboration with PayPal, CDF led pioneering research that explored the full life cycle of phishing attacks.
 From the launch of a phishing campaign to an account being compromised, researchers tracked nearly 4.8 million victims over a one year period.
-This groundbreaking research captured valuable data about the success rates of phishing, and helped develop a framework for measuring victim traffic and protecting accounts.